shakfu/py-js/README.md

 editor   | load            | file          | yes    | no         | [x]

-Basic Features
+### Basic Features

-1. Per-object namespaces.
-It responds to an `import <module>` message in the left inlet which loads a python module in its namespace.
-Each new import (like python) adds to the namespace.
+1. **Per-object namespaces**.
+The `py` object responds to an `import <module>` message in the left inlet which loads a python module in its namespace.
+Each new import (like python) adds modules to the namespace.

-2. Eval Messages.
+2. **Eval Messages**.
 It responds to an `eval <expression>` message in the left inlet which is evaluated in the context of the namespace and outputs results to the left outlet and outputs a bang from the right outlet to signal end of evaluation.

-3. Executing code string or a file into a namespace (modifying it)
+3. **Exec Messages**.
+It responds to an `exec <statement>` message and an `execfile <filepath>` message which executes the statement or the file code in the object's namespace.
+This produces no output from the left outlet, but a bang is output from the right outlet to signal the end of a successful operation.

+4. **Assign Messages**.
+It responds to an `assign <varname> [x1, x2, ..., xN]`
+   which is equivalent to `<varname> = [x1, x2, ..., xN]` in the python namespace.
+   This is a way of creating variables in python of max data.
+This produces no output from the left outlet, but a bang is output from the right outlet to signal the end of a successful operation.

+5. **Anything Messages**.
+It responds to any kind of messages other than the standard ones specified, but practically can `evalualte` (in the `eval` sense above) a message format which is a similar to a python generic function call:
+   `<callable> [arg1 arg2 ... arg_n] [key1=val1 key2=val2 ... keyN=valN]`

+6. **Code Editor**.
+Double-clicking on the object open a code-editor which can have a `read` message which reads a file, specified as an attribute, into the editor, and also a `load` message which `reads` the file and then `execfile` it into the editor.

 ```